Bick95/beliefmaker/how_to.md

 That is, one way to establish shared belief in a group is to exclude (potential) non-believers.

 The project [_beliefmaker_](https://bick95.pythonanywhere.com/) uses epistemic logic to illustrate how shared belief in a group can change as a function of removing group members.
-In particular, the question it answers is: how can we, by removing a minimal number of agents, establish a statement as general or common belief, in a given world, in a given model?
+In particular, the question it answers is: how can we, by removing a minimal number of agents, establish a statement as general or common belief in a given world, in a given model?

 ## How to use it?